dnackat/Some-C-programs/README.md

 # Hello there!

 ## These are some programs I wrote for CS50 (Harvardx).
 Here's an overview of what these programs were written for:

+  ### C

 - Calculating the lowest number of coins required for a given change amount